Clinton-Davis/focus_fitness/testing.md

 **Fix**
 > When I tested the carousel to see if that was the problem, it worked fine.
-I tested the if statement by adding `{{ blogs.featured }}` straight into the html and a `True False True False` was returned so I know the if statement was working.
+I tested the if statement by adding `{{ blogs.featured }}` straight into the html and a `True False True False` was returned, so I know the if statement was working.
 To make the carousel work with looped objects, you have to loop the counter with 1 being active.
 [Bootstrap 4 Carousel Bug](#bootstrap-4-carousel-bug) This was causing my if statement to not work.
-I went back to the `BlogListView` views and added a quarry set `feature_blog = Blog.objects.filter(featured=True)` and added it to the context This way I would be able to have the carousel separate to the all_blogs loop.
+I went back to the `BlogListView` in blog views and added a quarry set `feature_blog = Blog.objects.filter(featured=True)` then added it to the context This way I would be able to have the carousel separate to the all_blogs loop. looping the featured blogs and the all_blogs in 2 differant loops.
-This way get all blogs except for featured blogs and the carousel worked with featured blogs.

 ```Python
 {% for blogs in featured_blogs %}